 Eligibility: Applicants to this program must be either a unit of state or local government or a private nonprofit organization, must be located within the United States and must qualify as a museum.
 A museum is defined as having a professional staff, being organized on a permanent basis for essentially educational or aesthetic purposes, owning tangible objects and exhibiting those objects to the general public.

-How to apply: Applicants must have a DUNS Number and be registered in the Central Contractor Registry (CCR).
+How to apply: Applicants must have a current and active DUNS Number, SAM.gov registration, and Grants.gov registration.
 Applications must be submitted electronically, via Grants.gov.
 Online submission requires registration, a process that usually takes three to five business days but can take as long as four weeks.
 Be sure to visit Grants.gov and begin registering well in advance of the deadline.